Create. Share. Engage.

 Kristina Hoeppner:

 That's a very nice summary tip.
-So thank you so much, Jonathan, for sharing all your thinking - well, not even all your thinking, just a small part of your thinking and enthusiasm for portfolios, helping your students participate in activities, be engaged in their learning, reflect on it, and then also become professionals that have learned how to reflect, how to be reflective practitioners and then can succeed in their careers.
+So thank you so much, Jonathan, for sharing all your thinking - well, not even all your thinking, just a small part of your thinking and enthusiasm for portfolios, helping your students participate in activities, be engaged in their learning, reflect on it, and then also become professionals that have learned how to reflect, how to be reflective practitioners, and then can succeed in their careers.
 Thank you so much.

 Jonathan Murphy: